NERC-EDS/API4AI/guidelines/croissant.md

 - Additionally, data retrieval is limited to **basic authentication**, meaning endpoints requiring more advanced authentication methods are not accessible.

 While the library allows loading metadata and datasets from various sources, including HTTP, cloud storage, and local files, its support for accessing protected resources remains limited.
 If not resolved this limitation could impact adoption for datasets hosted on private servers, restricted cloud storage, or enterprise data platforms.
 Hopefully, future updates would improve support for authentication.

+#### JSON Content
+During experimentation with the **mlcroissant** library for consuming JSON data, it was observed that the selected JSONPath dependency does not fully support the complete [JSONPath specification](https://www.ietf.org/archive/id/draft-goessner-dispatch-jsonpath-00.html).
+In particular, it lacks the capability to perform logical filtering on attribute values, such as $..book[?(@.price<10)].

+#### Checksums and IsLive
+If our interpretation of the [Croissant](https://docs.mlcommons.org/croissant/docs/croissant-spec.html) specification is correct, each 'FileObject' **may** include a checksum value, and the specification explicitly states that _"it is strongly recommended to record such checksums for all used FileObjects."_ However, when using the mlcroissant library to generate a specification file, it raises errors if a checksum is not provided, even when the `isLiveDataset` boolean property is set to `true`.

 ### Alternatives to Croissant